draveness/DKNightVersion/README.md

     - textColor
 ```

-Notice that the superclass property is needed if it has a superclass.
+Notice the superclass property is needed if it has a superclass.

 ```
 ruby objc_generator.rb
 ```

-Run this command in `Classes/Generator` folder.
-This will dynamically generate Objective-C code in `Classes/UIKit` folder.
+Run this command in `Classes/Generator` folder, this will dynamically generate Objective-C code in `Classes/UIKit` folder.

-Drag them in your workspace and then everything works fine.
+Drag them in your workspace.
+And then everything works fine.

 # Contact